wallportillo/paypal-sdk-spec/spec/client/javascript/GETTING_STARTED.md

 ```

 ## Validation
-Once the above code has been run you should see the `#paypal-buttons-container` populated with an iframe containing the button stack.
+Once the above code has been run you should see the `#paypal-button-container` populated with an iframe containing the button stack.
 Clicking on a button will launch a popup window for the checkout flow.

 ## Troubleshooting
 If you do not see visibile buttons on the screen then ensure your clientID is correct and that you are loading the sdk script from the proper environment.